matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 > content description for accessibility e.g. ‘audio attachment’.

 In practice, clients (or at least Element) use it as the file name.
-As a part of adding captions, the `body` field for all message types is explicitly defined to be used as the file name when the `filename` field is not present.
+As a part of adding captions, the `body` field for all media message types is explicitly defined to be used as the file name when the `filename` field is not present.

 For `m.file` messages, the [current (v1.9) spec][`m.file`] confusingly defines